Black River

 My hometown is a place where you can relax and breathe deeply, and take time to enjoy life's small pleasures.

 The town sits at the mouth of the river from which it gets its name.
 Up to the early 20th century it was a bustling commercial centre at the forefront of many developments taking place in Jamaica.
-You'd never guess it now, but it had the first house in Jamaica to get electricity, the first telephone exchange, received Jamaica's first registered car, and had the best racetrack on the island.
+You'd never guess it now, but it had the first house in Jamaica to get electricity, is believed to have had Jamaica's first telephone exchange, was home to Jamaica's first licensed car, and had the best racetrack on the island.

 You can see traces of the town's former glory in the 18th and 19th century buildings still standing in the town.